 Please note, a face covering is not the same as the surgical masks or respirators used by healthcare and other workers as part of personal protective equipment.
 These should continue to be reserved for those who need them to protect against risks in their workplace, such as health and care workers, and those in industrial settings, like those exposed to dust hazards.

-Face coverings should not be used by children under the age of 3 or those who may find it difficult to manage them correctly – see a list of individuals this might apply to.
+Face coverings are not required for children under the age of 11 or those who may find it difficult to manage them correctly – see a list of individuals this might apply to.